sarnold/weather-rpi/README.md

 Python SHT1x sensor code (forked from https://bitbucket.org/lunobili/rpisht1x.git)

 This module reads Humidity and Temperature from a Sensirion SHT1x sensor.
 It has been tested both with an SHT11 and an SHT15.
+Unfortunately this sensor uses a proprietary protocol that is not compatible with the I2C or SMBus standards (ie, once you talk to the sensor, it craps on the bus).
+There needs to be a fix somewhere to use with other I2C sensors on the same pins.

-It is meant to be used in a Raspberry Pi and depends on this module (http://pypi.python.org/pypi/RPi.GPIO/0.4.1a).
+It is meant to be used in a Raspberry Pi and depends on this module (http://pypi.python.org/pypi/RPi.GPIO).

 The module raspberry-gpio-python requires root privileges, therefore, to run this module you need to run your script as root.